satelleyet/resgu/README.md

 12. Handles various AIX or Linux flavors ssh prompts.
 13. Minimal configuration to get up and running.

 The utility generates and executes multiple expect scripts on the fly and simultaneously based off the user's interactively inputted criteria.
-The execution of the utility has been tested via SLES 9 through 11, but should also work for systems that utilize other versions of Linux as well as AIX, Cygwin or OSX (assuming you have both a bash shell and expect installed on the local system).
+The execution of the utility has been tested via SLES 9 through 11, Cent OS 7 and AIX, but should also work for systems that utilize other versions of Linux, Unix or Cygwin (assuming you have both a bash shell and expect installed on the local system).
 The utility is written in bash and expect so feel free to make your own alterations.

 ## Important Notes: